The world of netball

 New Zealand has won the world title four times – first in Perth in 1967 when the side was unbeaten throughout the tournament.
 In 1979 New Zealand shared the world crown with Australia and Trinidad and Tobago, in a three-way tie (finals were not played until 1991).

 In the last world championships held outdoors, in Glasgow in 1987, New Zealand was unstoppable – no team came within 10 goals of them.
-It would be another 16 years before the Silver Ferns tasted victory at a world tournament, in Jamaica in 2003.
+It would be 16 years before the Silver Ferns again tasted victory at a world tournament, in Jamaica in 2003 – and another 16 years before they repeated the achievement, in England in 2019.

 In 1963, 1991, 1999 and 2011 New Zealand was denied the world title by just one goal – always by Australia.